ralphmarondev/iamcute/README.md

 - 🧩 **PHP Mysteries** – solving puzzles, one server-side spell at a time.
 - 🏰 **XAMPP Castle** – the magical fortress where all the adventures live!

-## Why xamppicorn?
+## Why iamcute?

-Because coding is way more fun when there's a unicorn involved! 🦄 Whether you're crafting digital rainbows or building castles in code, **xamppicorn** is here to make the journey a little more magical.
+Because coding is way more fun when there's a cute twist involved! 🦄 Whether you're crafting digital rainbows or building castles in code, **iamcute** is here to make the journey a little more magical.

 ---